IgniteUI/igniteui-docfx/en/components/date_picker.md

 ```

 #### Custom label
-By placing an `igxlabel` inside a `<label>` tag nested in the component, the default label can be changed to a custom one:
+Using the `igxLabel` directive, the default label can be changed to a custom one:

 ````html
 <!-- datepicker-label.component.html -->